SciPhi-AI/R2R/README.md

 ## Basic Example

-[`qna_pipeline.py`](r2r/examples/servers/qna_pipeline.py): Execute this script to initiate the default **backend server**.
-It establishes a basic RAG pipeline that encompasses ingestion, embedding, and RAG processes, all accessible via FastAPI.
+[`qna_pipeline.py`](r2r/examples/servers/qna_pipeline.py): Execute this script to initiate the basic **Q&A RAG** pipeline.
+This starter pipeline supports ingestion, embedding, and question and answer style RAG, all accessible via FastAPI.

    ```bash
    # launch the server